DomenicScarcella/DomenicScarcella/README.md

 ## Want to know more?
 Check out my mullet:

-🌎 Business in the front . . .
-[LinkedIn](https://www.linkedin.com/in/domenicscarcella)
+🌎 Business in the front, [LinkedIn](https://www.linkedin.com/in/domenicscarcella) . . .
-🌎 Party in the back . . .
-[The Mighty Book of Face](https://www.facebook.com/dom.scarcella)
+🌎 Party in the back, [The Mighty Book of Face](https://www.facebook.com/dom.scarcella)